 Now that you've successfully landed on the dashboard, let's finish setting everything up so you can start syncing.

 Adding your GitHub connector to Unito

 Although you've given Unito permission to access your GitHub account, we still need to set up your repos so we can start syncing your issues and pull requests.
-To do this, click on Create a sync on the dashboard.
+To do this, click on Create a flow on the dashboard.
 Do so and you'll get this screen.